An Observation Of Male Desire

 When a man experiences this form of touch, he learns to distinguish between a physiological response and a sexual impulse.

-This distinction, once felt directly, is transformative.
-It dismantles the lifelong conflation of contact with intent, sensation with meaning.
+This distinction, once felt directly, dismantles the lifelong conflation of contact with intent, sensation with meaning.

 Normalising the Involuntary